Midgeo Tablet

 • Monitor your blood pressure regularly while taking this medicine.

-• Inform your doctor if you have a history of the prostate disorder or blood circulation problem.
+• Inform your doctor if you have a history of prostate disorder or blood circulation problems.

 • Inform your doctor immediately if you notice symptoms of chest pain, palpitations, headache, shortness of breath, and blurred vision.